-4.3 Stakeholder Prioritisation
+4.3.
+Stakeholder prioritisation

 The decisions made regarding the management of new and aging energy infrastructure are of local, national and international importance.
 Improved dialogue between industry and stakeholders can significantly impact upon the quality of decision-making [64], demonstrating a more democratic decision-making process.
-The literature supports democracy, in governance and society, to be a key theme of social sustainability [65] that we discuss in Section 4.4.
+The literature supports democracy, in governance and society, to be a key theme of social sustainability [65], which we discuss in section 4.4.
 In our previous work [2], we evidence the shift in the nature of the energy stakeholder-industry relationship through reference to our work at UK nuclear sites [15, 66], where there has been an increase in dialogue taking place but questions regarding the fairness of this dialogue for stakeholders.
 What is clear from both our previous and current work is that participants identify issues they see as a priority for discussion, but that are outside of what the convenors consider to be the scope.
-This seems to go against an ideal of fairness that we first referred to in Section 2 of this paper (Engagement for Energy Developments).
-The definition of fairness we have used previously by Beierle [67: p.
-740] refers to the "broad representation and equalization of participant's power".
+This seems to go against an ideal of fairness that we first referred to in section 2 of this paper.
+The definition of fairness we have used previously by Beierle ([67]: p.
+740) refers to the 'broad representation and equalization of participant's power'.
 Stakeholders are unlikely to remain involved in a process where they continue not to be heard.

 However, in democracies, obtaining public consent for development of any kind is challenging.
-We have demonstrated this by reference to our previous research at US nuclear sites, where open competition for consent for energy related developments appears to improve the quality of the scientific choices made and the stability of these choices with a public faced by adverse events [68].
-We embrace the move towards a participatory-based form of dialogue in decisions rather than a technocratic 'top down', expert-led, 'one-way' form of consultation like that we discussed with reference to our research in Japan.
-In our social sustainability framework that we discuss in the next section [2], dialogue is not only 'two-way', but multi-directional and dimensional, incorporating multiple stakeholders [44].
-The findings from the GDA process discussed earlier in this paper highlights the potential of such processes to identify specific issues which, whilst being outside 'the scope' of the process reflect the priorities of public and local stakeholders.
+We have demonstrated this by reference to our previous research at US nuclear sites, where open competition for consent for energy-related developments appears to improve the quality of the scientific choices made and the stability of these choices with a public faced by adverse events [68].
+We embrace the move towards a participatory-based form of dialogue in decisions rather than a technocratic 'top-down', expert-led, 'one-way' form of consultation like that we discussed with reference to our research in Japan [2].
+In our social sustainability framework that we discuss in the next section, dialogue is multi-directional and dimensional [44].
+The findings from the GDA Public Dialogue Pilot process highlight the potential of such processes to identify specific issues which, whilst being outside 'the scope' of the process reflect the priorities of public and local stakeholders.